 Members of the public who want to make a complaint about a member of the Toronto Police Service can do so both informally and formally.

 We encourage anyone who is disatisfied with the conduct of a member of the Toronto Police Service to reach out to a supervisor to discuss their concerns.
 At a police station, there is always a Staff Sergeant on duty who is the supervisor for frontline officers in the community.
 Visit My Neighbourhood page to find the Division.
+For other units, please use the Organizational Chart to find the appropriate phone or email contact.

 However, to make a formal complaint about a police officer, you must do so via the Office of the Independent Police Review Director (OIPRD).
 Their website, oiprd.on.ca provides information on how complaints are handled and how to submit a complaint, which can be done online, by fax, by mail or email.
 The OIPRD can be reached by calling 1-877-411-4773.
 A complaint form is available and can be submitted at all police stations across Ontario.